Rupert Soames

-Rupert Christopher Soames OBE (born 18 May 1959) is a British businessman.
-He is chair of the Confederation of British Industry (CBI), and was the chief executive of Serco from 2014 to 2023.
+Rupert Christopher Soames (born 18 May 1959) is a British businessman.
+He was chair of the Confederation of British Industry (CBI) from 2024 to 2025, and was the chief executive of Serco from 2014 to 2023.
 He is a grandson of Winston Churchill, a nephew of one-time Defence Secretary Duncan Sandys and his wife Diana Churchill, of journalist Randolph Churchill, and of actress and dancer Sarah Churchill.

 Early life and education

 Soames was born in Croydon, to Christopher and Mary Soames.
 He is a grandson of Winston Churchill, a nephew of one-time Defence Secretary Duncan Sandys and his wife Diana Churchill, of journalist Randolph Churchill, and of actress and dancer Sarah Churchill, and is a great-nephew of the founders of the Scout movement, the 1st Baron Baden-Powell and his wife, the Baroness Baden-Powell.

 Soames was educated at St Aubyns School in Rottingdean, East Sussex: in 2025 he revealed that he had been sexually abused by a master at the school.
 He continued to Eton College and then Worcester College, Oxford, where he studied Philosophy, Politics and Economics (PPE).
 While at Oxford he worked as a DJ at the London nightclub Annabel's and was a member of the Bullingdon Club, as well as being elected to the Presidency of the Oxford Union and featuring in the Sunday Times 1981 article on Oxford, where Soames described himself as getting "hog-whimperingly drunk".